W3MF's Home Page

 Off the 56-foot tower is a 160-meter inverted L,

-currently with 8 radials.
+currently with 16 radials, some as short as 25 feet!
 Between the two towers is

 a brainstorm and a "GYT Special" is the result.
-The current GYT Special
+Stay tuned!

 Click here for a larger picture of the 40-meter beam.